johnbeve/PHI-696/Project-3/README.md

   (a)  Irreflexive

-  Answer: partially overlaps
+  Answer: has role in modeling
+  The definition says: A relation between a biological, experimental, or computational artifact and an entity it is used to study, in virtue of its replicating or approximating features of the studied entity.
+   The irreflexive property relation is such that an entity having the property cannot relate to itself.
+However, if a machine that is designed to model aspects of itself.
+It can be used to study itself, in virtue of its ability to reflect aspects of itself.

   (b)  Transitive

   Answer: aligned with
   In BFO and RO, the property "aligned with" is transitive, which means if a is aligned with b, and b is aligned with c, then a is aligned with c.
 In addition, aligned with can be applied to both occurrent entities, say processes, and continuant entities, such as individuals with blood relationships.

-  The counterexample can be the cases that involves different possible worlds.
+  The counterexample can be the cases that involves possible worlds.
 For example, m is aligned with n in the actural world, and n is aligned with q in a possible world, then it may not be the case that m is aligned with q, say Many is aligned with Mike in blood relation, and Otto would be aligned with Mary in a possible world if Mary gave birth to Otto.
 Then Otto is not aligned with Mike.

   (c)  Asymmetric

+  Answer: has role in modeling.
+  The definition: A relation between a biological, experimental, or computational artifact and an entity it is used to study, in virtue of its replicating or approximating features of the studied entity.
+  If the declared characteristic of an artifact x is universally declared to be asymmetric to an entity y, then it follows that there are no such cases where the relationship between artifact x and entity y is symmetric.
+But it is possible that an artifact x's relation to entity y may be in some cases symmetric.

   (d)  Functional

   Answer: characteristic of
-  The definition is the relation between a spefically dependent continaunt (the characteristic) and any other entity (the bearer), in which the characteristic depends on the bearer for its existence.
-The RO characteristic is functional, which means, if x is characteristic of y, there is only one bearer y for any x.

-  However, the RO should not be functional because
+  The definition: a relation between a spefically dependent continaunt (the characteristic) and any other entity (the bearer), in which the characteristic depends on the bearer for its existence.
+The RO "characteristic of" is functional, which means, if x is characteristic of y, there is only one bearer y for any x.
+However, for a given individual, the property "characteristic of" can have more values.
+Take the Moon as an example, not only cold is characteristic of the Moon, but round is also characteristic of the Moon.

   (e)  Inverse Functional

+  Answer: has charcteristic
+  The definition is the inverse of “characteristic of”.
+This answer relies on what was said in (d), but is its inversion.

 3. Model the following natural language expressions using terms from BFO and RO; you are welcome to introduce new terms where needed: